haller-erne/ogs/docs/tools/openprotocol/README.md

     CHANNEL_01_NEXONAR_CHANNEL=6
     CHANNEL_01_CURVE_REQUEST=1

+## OpenProtocol driver parameters reference

-## Shared parameter reference
+### Shared parameter reference

-The shared parameters can be used to change the global defaults for all OpenProtocol tools.
+The shared parameters are used to change the global defaults for all OpenProtocol tools.
 If assigned, then these settings will override the built-in defaults.
 Note, that a channel-specific setting will take priority anyways.

-### PORT
+#### PORT
 _(optional, defaults to 4545)_

 Defines the TCP port used for OpenProtocol communication.
 By default uses the standard OpenProtocol port 4545.
 If the controller supports multiple tools through a single IP address, then typically this setting must be changed to correctly connect to the individual tool.

-### CHECK_TIME_INTERVAL
+#### CHECK_TIME_INTERVAL
+_(optional, defaults to 5 [minutes])_

+Defines the time [in minutes] when OGS shall check the tools clock.
+This setting is only used, if time synchronization is enabled for the tool (see [CHECK_TIME_ENABLED](#check_time_enabled) below).

-### TIME_TOLERANCE
+#### TIME_TOLERANCE
+_(optional, defaults to 5 [seconds])_

+Defines the maximum allowed time difference [in seconds] before OGS corrects the tools realtime clock.
+This setting is only used, if time synchronization is enabled for the tool (see [CHECK_TIME_ENABLED](#check_time_enabled) below).

 #### EXTERNAL_IO_OFFSET
+_(optional, defaults to 0)_

+This setting enables custom IO access (through LUA) over the OpenProtocol interface.
+This can be used to read physical inputs and set physical outputs connected to the controller over OpenProtocol.

+Depending on the tool, different MIDs are used - to enable this for CS351 and KE350, set it to 2.

-## Channel parameter reference
+### Channel parameter reference

 For specific information about a tools settings or the tools configuration needed (on the tool side), please see the tool-specific information.